 Voting anonymously

-If you think your name and address being on the electoral register could affect your safety, or the safety or someone in your household, you can register to vote anonymously.
+If you think your name and address being on the electoral register could affect your safety, or the safety of someone in your household, you can register to vote anonymously.
 You can find more information and the relevant forms on the Electoral Commission website.

 Voting for those who do not have a permanent address